QTechTheory/QuESTlink/Doc/WINDOWS.md

 ```
 substituting <PORT1> and <PORT2> with two open and available ports, and <IP> with the server IP or domain name.

-Then in your local Mathematica kernel, connect to it via
+Then in your Mathematica kernel on another machine, connect to it via

 ```Mathematica
 CreateRemoteQuESTEnv[<IP>, <PORT1>, <PORT2>];